 Manual handling is the cause of one in three accidents at work.
-If risks aren’t managed and controlled, the consequences of poor manual handling can severely impact the physical and mental health of employees, contractors and others.
+If risks are not managed and controlled, the consequences of poor manual handling can severely impact the physical and mental health of employees, contractors and others.

-With 18% of non-fatal injuries to employees in 2020/21 caused by handling, lifting or carrying tasks, it’s essential to know the potential dangers and risks of poor manual handling.
-The most common cause of non-fatal injuries to employees are slips, trips and falls on the same level.
-These injuries are more common if employees are engaged in manual handling tasks.
+With 17% of non-fatal injuries to employees in 2022/23 caused by handling, lifting or carrying tasks, it is essential to know the potential dangers and risks of poor manual handling.
+The most common cause of non-fatal injuries to employees are slips, trips and falls (32%) and poor manual handling is a contributory factor to this statistic too.

 What is manual handling?

 Manual handling covers a variety of activities, not just lifting.
 These tasks involve using physical force and limbs such as hands, and include:

 While many activities can be automated using lifting equipment and machinery, some still involve manual exertion by an employee.
 Manual handling injuries can also happen when employees manually intervene with machinery or equipment, such as stacking boxes onto a conveyor belt.